i05nagai/memorandum/language/english_speaking.md

     * Could you make some space?
 I want to fold the futon
     * Give me some room.
 I'm trying to fold the futon here.
 * differentiate
+    * the simplest way to differentiate between a slow avereage and a very slow tail of request is to collect reuqest counts bucketed by latencies
 * differentiator
     * The concept of differentiation dates back to 1933 when Edward Chamberlin proposed the concept in his Theory of Monoplastic Competition.
 A key differentiator can be defined as the business attribute(s) and/or unique value that clearly separates it from the competition in a particular marketplace.
 A key differentiator should be unique, measurable and defendable.
 * stunt